openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features/mo_ovc_transition/legacy_conversion_api/model_optimizer_faq.rst

 .. warning::

-   Note that OpenVINO support for Apache MXNet, Caffe, and Kaldi has been deprecated.
+   Note that OpenVINO support for Apache MXNet, Caffe, and Kaldi has been discontinued.

 .. _question-1: